Movatterモバイル変換

 Psychedelic rock declined towards the end of the 1960s as bands broke up or moved into new forms of music, includingheavy metal music andprogressive rock.[10]
 Like the psychedelic developments of the late 1960s,punk rock andnew wave in the 1970s challenged the rock music establishment.[11]
 At the time, "new wave" was a term used interchangeably with the nascent punk rock explosion.[12]
 In 1978, journalistGreg Shaw categorized a subset of new wave music as "neo-psychedelia", citingDevo, "to an extent ... [its] first major indication ... [they are] the new darling of the new wave press and opinion-makers, yet nothing about it is remotely 'punk'".[2]
 Shaw wrote that in England, neo-psychedelia was known as "acid punk", noting that the "self-advertised 'psychedelic punk' band,the Soft Boys, [was] being hotly pursued by several major labels."[2]
 The San Francisco bandChrome labelled themselves "acid punk" during this era.[13]
 According to Chrome memberHelios Creed, music journalists at the time considered about ten bands – including Chrome,Devo, andPere Ubu – to be acid punk groups: "They didn't want to call it psychedelia, it was New Wave psychedelia".[14][15]

-By 1978–1979, new wave was considered independent from punk andpost-punk (the latter was initially known as "new musick").[15][nb 1]
-AuthorClinton Heylin marks the second half of year 1977 and the first half of year 1978 as the "true starting-point for English post-punk".[17][nb 2]
+By 1978–1979, new wave was considered independent from punk andpost-punk (the latter was initially known as "new musick").[16][nb 1]
+AuthorClinton Heylin marks the second half of year 1977 and the first half of year 1978 as the "true starting-point for English post-punk".[18][nb 2]
 Some of theindie music scene's bands, including the Soft Boys,the Teardrop Explodes, Wah!, andEcho & the Bunnymen, became major figures of neo-psychedelia.[1][nb 3]
-In the early 1980s,Siouxsie and the Banshees crafted a "exotic neo-psychedelic pop" with the arrival of guitaristJohn McGeoch.[20]
+According to writers David Luhrssen and Michael Larson, the movement was referred to as "'the New Psychedelia' in the UK or 'neo-psychedelia' by rock critics".[9]
+In the early 1980s,Siouxsie and the Banshees crafted an "exotic neo-psychedelic pop" with the arrival of guitaristJohn McGeoch.[21]
 The early 1980sPaisley Underground movement followed neo-psychedelia.[1]
-Originating in Los Angeles, the movement saw a number of young bands who were influenced by the psychedelia of the late 1960s and all took different elements of it, and the term "Paisley Underground" was later expanded to include others from outside the city who explored the same songwriting techniques and influences.[21]
+Originating in Los Angeles, the movement saw a number of young bands who were influenced by the psychedelia of the late 1960s and all took different elements of it, and the term "Paisley Underground" was later expanded to include others from outside the city who explored the same songwriting techniques and influences.[22]

 1980s–1990s